gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ## 2      Min   0.052
 ```

 \indent So adjusting for multiple testing is suggested when multiple tests are being considered "simultaneously".
-The Bonferroni adjustment is easy but also crude and can be conservative in applications, especially when the number of tests grows very large (think of multiplying all your p-values by $m$=1,000,000).
+The Bonferroni adjustment is easy but also crude and can be conservative in applications, especially when the number of tests grows very large (think of multiplying all your p-values by $m$ = 1,000,000).
 So other approaches are considered in situations with many tests (there are six other options in the `p.adjust` function and other functions for doing similar things in R) and there are other approaches that are customized for particular situations with one example discussed in Chapter \@ref(chapter3).
 The biggest lesson as a statistics student to take from this is that all results are of interest and should be reported and that adjustment of p-values should be considered in studies where many results are being considered.
 If you are reading results that seem to have walked discretely around these issues you should be suspicious of the real strength of their evidence.

 \indent While it wasn't used here, the same general code used to explore this multiple testing issue could be used to explore the power of a particular procedure.
 If simulations were created from a model with a difference in the means in the groups, then the null hypothesis would have been false and the rate of correctly rejecting the null hypothesis could be studied.
 The rate of correct rejections is the *power* of a procedure for a chosen version of a true alternative hypothesis (there are many ways to have it be true and you have to choose one to study power) and simply switching the model being simulated from would allow that to be explored.
 We could also use similar code to compare the power and Type I error rates of parametric versus permutation procedures or to explore situations where an assumption is not true.
 The steps would be similar -- decide on what you need to simulate from and track a quantity of interest across repeated simulated data sets.

 ## Confidence intervals and bootstrapping {#section2-9}

 Up to this point the focus has been on hypotheses, p-values, and estimates of the size of differences.
 But so far this has not explored inference techniques for the size of the difference. ***Confidence intervals*** provide an interval where we are __% ***confident*** that the true parameter lies. \index{confidence interval} The idea of "confidence" is that if we repeated randomly sampling from the same population and made a similar confidence interval, the collection of all these confidence intervals would contain the true parameter at the specified confidence level (usually 95%).
 We only get to make one interval and so it either has the true parameter in it or not, and we don't know the truth in real situations.

+\newpage

 \indent Confidence intervals can be constructed with parametric \index{parametric} and a
 nonparametric approaches.
 The nonparametric \index{nonparametric}